investindex/Risk/README.md

 ## Summary

 Investment risk has two components: loss due to risk you took, and missed opportunities due to risk you didn’t take.
 Careful planning helps you balance them.
 In particular, the stock market provides stunning returns in the long term, but presents the risk of significant loss in the short term.
 Risk of short-term loss can be dialed down by investing in bonds with differing characteristics, the lowest risk being in short-term US treasury bonds.
-Retirement planning is complex and imperfect, but planning throughout your life will provide a reality check for your saving and investing habits.
+Planning and enforcing your own rational behavior is perhaps the hardest part of investing.

 &nbsp;